-Build Out or Build Up
+3. Determine Whether You Will Build Out or Build Up

 Most home additions are built onto the home as a new addition or a deck or patio enclosure.
 They usually extend outward from one of the sides of your home.
 However, for some homeowners, they are limited by building out on the main level and may decide to build up instead.
 A raised deck can be enclosed for a home addition that sits above ground level.
 Additions can also be built to extend the second floor, like adding a room above a garage.

-Local Restrictions and Building Codes
+4. Know the Local Restrictions and Building Codes

 Local restrictions and building codes can sometimes throw wrenches into your plans.
 Sometimes there are restrictions on how close a structure can be to property lines.
 Sometimes there are height or design restrictions.
 Depending on where you live, there may even be regulations regarding historic preservation.
 It can be a nightmare for a homeowner to wade through these alone and they can seriously affect your home addition placement.
 Thankfully, the process is much easier with an experienced local home improvement contractor.
 The right partner will handle these potential headaches for you, so you can stay excited about your new home addition.